shupe-carboni/backend/README.md

 ### Admin
 #### *customer-admin*
 Admin customers can see all resources associated with their parent customer profile, regardless of location.

+*Coming Soon*
-Admin customers can manage users associated with their same customer account, such as assigning users to management permissions, assigning branches to their management group, and adding and removing users.
+>Admin customers can manage users associated with their same customer account, such as assigning users to management permissions, assigning branches to their management group, and adding and removing users.

 ### Manager
 #### *customer-manager*